JeremiePr/PlumeTesting/README.md

 ## General info

 PlumeTesting is a very light testing library.

-I was bored so I wanted to create a very easy to use test library in Node.js.
-The purpose was to make it as lightweight as possible.
+The purpose is to run test a very minimal way.

 ## Technologies